Seeking to attract Hispanics, Romney focuses on jobs

 | FORT WORTH, Texas

-FORT WORTH, Texas Republican presidential candidate Mitt Romney, scrambling to boost his support among Hispanics, cast himself as a solution to high unemployment rates as part of a two-day Texas tour that raised $15 million for his campaign to replace President Barack Obama.
+FORT WORTH, Texas Republican presidential candidate Mitt Romney, scrambling to boost his support among Hispanics, cast himself as a solution to high unemployment rates and said President Barack Obama's administration had been "particularly hard" on Hispanics.

-Romney's comments at a Hispanic-owned business - and his avoidance of any mention of immigration issues - were the latest sign that the former Massachusetts governor is relying on an economic argument to try to cut into Obama's sizable lead in surveys of Hispanic voters.
+Romney's comments - and his avoidance of any mention of immigration issues - were the latest sign that the former Massachusetts governor is relying on an economic argument to try to cut into Obama's sizable lead in surveys of Hispanic voters.

-At a later fund-raising event it was revealed that Romney's two days in Texas had proved lucrative, raising $15 million, including $3.5 million from about 500 people in Dallas on Tuesday night.

-That total far outpaced his previous haul from Texas of about $6 million and was a sign of Republican unity around Romney in the battle to carry him to victory on November 6.

-Recent polls have indicated Romney trails the Democratic president by more than 30 percentage points among Hispanics.
-Republican officials have acknowledged he needs to significantly increase his support among this growing ethnic population to win the presidency in the November 6 election.
+Recent polls have indicated Romney trails the Democratic president by more than 30 percentage points among Hispanics, and Republican officials have acknowledged he needs to significantly increase his support in this growing ethnic population to win the presidency in the November 6 election.

 When Obama was elected in 2008, about two-thirds of Hispanics backed him over Republican John McCain.